BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !enc(796, nil, nil, "Victory Road (Final Rooms)")

-In here, grab the hidden *Iron*, *Full Restore*, and *Rare Candy*.
+I'll call this room the 7-gem puzzle room. grab the hidden *Iron*, *Full Restore*, and *Rare Candy*.
 Before proceeding with the main path of Victory Road, there is one side area we can go to.
-On the right side of this room, you'll see a path that leads to the bottom right corner of the room, where you can fight a spirit.
+On the right side of this room, you'll see a path that leads to the bottom right corner, where you can fight a spirit.

 !battle(["King", :SPIRITM, 0], "Desert Field")